-Pupil Premium Plus funds must be used to close the gap in attainment and progress between Children Looked After and their peers.
-Warwickshire's Virtual School believes that for many Children Looked After, the social, emotional and mental health needs of the child are the single, most significant, barrier to learning.
+Pupil Premium Plus funds must be used to close the gap in attainment and progress between Children in Care and their peers.
+Warwickshire's Virtual School believes that for many Children in Care, the social, emotional and mental health needs of the child are the most significant barrier to learning.
 Interventions designed to address these needs should be considered first, in order to enable children to better access learning.